 The nucleon electric dipole moment (EDM) is a physical quantity that, once measured, will provide a unique opportunity to detect and investigate beyond-the-standard model (BSM) sources of charge and parity (CP) violation.
-In principle, there are multiple sources for a nonvanishing nucleon EDM, including the Cabibbo-Kobayashi-Maskawa (CKM) quark-mixing matrix, the quantum chromodyamics (QCD) θ term, higher-dimensional CP-violating operators, or any combination of these.
-The current experimental limit for the neutron EDM [1,2], $|d_n| \le 1.8 \times 10^{-26} e \text{ cm}$ at 90% confidence level, leaves open the possibility of a dominant BSM source of CP-violation, which could be several orders of magnitude larger than Standard Model sources.
-(See Refs.
-[3,4] for recent reviews of EDMs in single-nucleon and atomic systems.)
+In principle, there are multiple sources for a non-vanishing nucleon EDM, including the Cabibbo-Kobayashi-Maskawa (CKM) quark-mixing matrix, the quantum chromodyamics (QCD) θ term, higher-dimensional CP-violating operators, or any combination of these.
+The current experimental limit for the neutron EDM [1, 2], $|d_n| \leq 1.8 \times 10^{-26} e$ cm at 90% confidence level, leaves open the possibility of a dominant BSM source of CP-violation, which could be several orders of magnitude larger than Standard Model sources (see Ref.
+[3] for a recent review).